 Vince Staples has seen it all.
 His father was a crack dealer who left him.
-Vince spent his time on the streets of Long Beach, California as a gang member.
+Vince spent his youth on the streets of Long Beach, California as a gang member.
 And eventually, the man skyrocketed into the world of high art as a critically acclaimed young rapper.
 But the most poignant track on his marvelous debut album—Summertime ’06 (2015)—is about a devastating breakup.
 It’s about feeling a trident yanking in and out of your heart a trillion times and somehow finding a way to stay alive.
 “Summertime” is one of the most beautiful and poetic songs I’ve ever heard.

 The song begins with a tone-setting beat by Clams Casino.
 Vince opens with the line “This could be forever baby.”
 He repeats it several times—rapping with the tone of a man speaking hopelessly to a ghost, a man who is slowly giving up on life.
 He continues, “Do you like the sunshine?
 Do you like the snow?
 Do you want to talk about it—or be alone?
 I think that you should know that this could be forever, baby.”
 The lyrics paint a visceral image of a summertime relationship.
 Vince imagines it as one that spans forever, one that dabbles in the sunshine of the summers and the snow of the winters.
 And yet, he knows that is a lost cause.
 She’s gone.
 And then comes verse 1.